CSU faculty with specialties in geospatial sciences

 Dr. Kyle Horton | Assistant Professor, Fish, Wildlife, and Conservation Biology

-In addition to being Director of the Geospatial Centroid @ CSU, Dr. Laituri is a professor in the Warner College ESS department.
+In addition to being founder and director of the Geospatial Centroid @ CSU for many years, Dr. Laituri was a professor in the Warner College ESS department.
 Her research interests are diverse, having worked with indigenous peoples throughout the world on issues related to natural resource management, disaster adaptation, and water resource issues using geographic information systems (GIS) that utilize cultural and eco-physical data in research models.

 A key focus is participatory GIS where indigenous peoples develop spatial information and maps essential for the management of their own resources.
 Other research work focuses on the role of the Internet and geospatial technologies in disaster management and cross-cultural environmental histories of river basin management.